bobh/Bitx40FSQdemo/README.md

 // CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION
 // WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 //

+Bitx40FSQdemo is a MEPT (manned experimental propagation transmitter), which means that you should never leave the control of it unattended.
  */